 You can read more about the various Transparency Networks on the Climate Transparency Platform here.

-The CBIT-GSP project also offers quality reviews of countries’ transparency reports prior to their submission to the UNFCCC in order provide specific feedback on how the reports can be improved.
-The reports reviewed cover National Communications, National Inventory Report, Biennial Update Reports and going forward also Biennial Transparency Reports.
-The majority of review requests come from Small Island Developing States and Least Developed Countries.
-An overview of our reviews can be found on the Climate Transparency Platform under the Reviews tab here.
+The CBIT-GSP project also offers quality checks of countries’ transparency reports prior to their submission to the UNFCCC in order provide specific feedback on how the reports can be improved.
+The reports reviewed cover National Communications, National Inventory Reports/Documents, Biennial Update Reports and now also Biennial Transparency Reports.
+The majority of requests come from Small Island Developing States and Least Developed Countries.
+An overview of our quality checks can be found on the Climate Transparency Platform under the Reviews tab here.

-A number of knowledge products will be developed under the CBIT-GSP, including guidance documents, good practice briefs from countries and others.
-The guidance documents include detailed and hands-on guidance for the preparation of National Inventory Reports, NDC tracking as well as adaptation reporting, among other.
+A number of knowledge products are being developed under CBIT-GSP, including guidance documents, good practice briefs from countries and others.
+The guidance documents offer detailed and hands-on guidance to countries , for instance for the preparation of National Inventory Documents and the Adaptation Chapter in Biennial Transparency Reports (forthcoming).
 Good practice briefs are available from different countries across all the Transparency Networks.
 Our knowledge products can be found under the Knowledge Products tab here.

-Lastly, an updated Gender Toolkit for BTRs will be developed under the project as part of a larger component on supporting countries in gender mainstreaming in climate transparency.
+Lastly, a Toolkit for Gender Responsive Biennial Transparency Reports is being developed under the project as part of a larger component on supporting countries in gender mainstreaming in climate transparency.

 Climate Transparency Platform

-Another major component of the project is the Climate Transparency Platform, a one-stop-shop for transparency, including information about all transparency projects, support providers, transparency events, news, opportunities and knowledge products as well as relevant transparency information about each developing country.
-The Climate Transparency Platform also features dedicated spaces for each of the Transparency Networks, including network forums, and has a Communities of Practice page to foster exchange and learning among countries.
+A cornerstone the project is the Climate Transparency Platform, a one-stop-shop for transparency, including information about all transparency projects, support providers, transparency events, news, opportunities and knowledge products as well as relevant transparency information about each developing country.
+The Climate Transparency Platform also features dedicated spaces for each of the Transparency Networks, including network forums, to foster exchange and learning among countries.
+An additional feature is the “Ask the Experts” page where users can post their transparency-related questions which are answered by experts.

-The Platform also caters for coordination among agencies through a common calendar of upcoming events, planning for knowledge products and most importantly, coordination of support as requested by countries.
-Countries can directly request support through the platform here.
+Importantly, countries can directly request support through the platform here.
+In addition, the Platform also caters for coordination among agencies through a common calendar of upcoming events, planning for knowledge products and most importantly, coordination of support as requested by countries.